-We educate 11,000 students in 45 fields of study, including medicine, psychology, law, journalism, environmental engineering, Italian philology and economics.
-The Cardinal Stefan Wyszyński University in Warsaw is distinguished by its experienced, highly specialized academic staff and modern scientific facilities.
+We educate 11 000 students in 95 fields of study, including medicine, psychology, law, journalism, environmental engineering, Italian philology and economics.
+Cardinal Stefan Wyszyński University in Warsaw is distinguished by its experienced, highly specialized academic staff and modern scientific facilities.

 The roots of UKSW go back to the Academy of Catholic Theology, which in 1999 turned into a broad-profile university.
 Currently, it has 12 faculties: Biology and Environmental Sciences, Mathematics and Natural Sciences.
-School of Science, Medical School.
-Collegium Medicum, Historical Sciences, Humanities, Pedagogical Sciences, Law and Administration, Social-Economics and four so-called church faculties – Theology, Canon Law, Family Studies and Christian Philosophy, which, in addition to the supervision of the Ministry of Education and Science, are subject to the authority of the church authorities.
-The youngest unit is the Faculty of Medicine.
-Collegium Medicum UKSW.
+School of Exact Sciences, Faculty of Medicine.
+Collegium Medicum, Historical Sciences, Humanities, Pedagogical Sciences, Law and Administration, Faculty of Social and Economic Studies and four so-called church faculties – Theology, Canon Law, Family Studies and Christian Philosophy, which, in addition to the supervision of the Ministry of Education and Science, are subject to the authority of the ecclesiastical authorities.
+The youngest unit is the UKSW Faculty of Medicine.
+Collegium Medicum.

 UKSW students acquire knowledge in the full-time and part-time system, in uniform master’s studies and first- and second-cycle studies.
 The University also gives you the opportunity to improve your professional qualifications at postgraduate studies and at the Doctoral School.

 The teaching and research staff of UKSW consists of about 760 academic teachers, many of whom annually receive prestigious awards for scientific, research and teaching activities.
 UKSW has 14 authorizations to confer doctoral degrees and 10 authorizations to award habilitation degrees.